Skip to main content

-There is more than 1 way to use pratha because it's like a pre-made dough,
+There is more than 1 way to use pratha because it's like pre-made dough.

 I only knew to use it like a roll, taco wraps, and pizza.
 But wait, there's more!
 Loads of delicious ideas shared by Spring Home! 😄

-If we stretch our imagination some more, we might find other ways!
-I hope we get to share our Eureka-Pratha moments!
+If we stretch our imagination some more, we might just have Eureka-Pratha moments!

 Pratha Pockets / Pouch